Why are my Brakes Squeaking?

 Moisture

 You may notice that your brakes make a grinding noise in the morning.
 This sound is likely to be less of a squeak and more of a grating noise.
 When the car has been left unused overnight, moisture can build up around the brake pads, which can even lead to the creation of a thin layer of brown rust.
 The first time you apply the brakes in the morning, this rust will be removed, as will any excess moisture.
-This noise isn’t anything to worry about.

 Embedded objects

-There’s a lot of grit, sand, stone and other materials on the roads that can become embedded in your brakes.
+There’s a lot of grit, sand, stone, and other material on the roads that can become embedded in your brakes.
 You usually won’t notice these, unless a particularly large stone has become stuck.
 In most cases, the noise you can hear is the stone being pushed into the brake pad by the caliper.
 This can cause minor damage to your brakes, but the stone should become loose by itself and work its way out.

 Worn-down brake pads